Black Mulberry in Scandinavia, USDA zone 7

 Update on our first attempt at black Mulberries

-Sadly they all died during the winter of 2020/2021.
-Their first winter was very harsh, for a week we had -15°C ( 5°F) with the lowest temperature hit -17°C (1.4°F).
+Sadly, they all died during the winter of 2020/2021.
+Their first winter was very harsh; for a week, we had -15°C (5°F) with the lowest temperature reaching -17°C (1.4°F).

-I’ve tried to find replacements for them, and attempted to grow them from seed, but so far no luck.
+I’ve tried to find replacements for them and attempted to grow them from seed, but so far, no luck.

 I did find some Red Mulberry trees online and got them in March of 2023.